elizasohn/artscii/README.md

 ## Usage

-[Try it out here!](https://artscii.elizasohn.com/) Simply enter a search term, wait for the resulting ai generated image and press "ascify" to see the glorious ascii results!
+[Try it out here!](https://artscii.elizasohn.com/) Simply enter a search term, wait for the resulting ai generated image and press "asciify" to see the glorious ascii results!

 ## Technologies